-Our nonprofit’s premise of “redefining beauty” is about expanding the definition of “beauty” in a truly empowering way: we’re not just expanding the definition from “thin, young, white” to “less thin, slightly older, and any skin tone with Eurocentric features;” we’re expanding it from “thin, young, white” to “you are so much more than just a body to be looked at.”
-We don’t want girls and women to feel good about their appearances; we want them to feel good about themselves.
+Our nonprofit’s premise of “redefining beauty” is about expanding the definition of “beauty” not just in terms of how it looks, but the meaning and value it holds in our lives.
+We don’t want girls and women to just feel good about their appearances; we want them to feel good about themselves.

 Elena Rossini at The Illusionists put it perfectly: “The people at Dove have actually exploited a void in the marketplace.
 By introducing so-called women with ‘real’ bodies, they distinguished themselves from their competitors.
 According to the New Yorker, after the introduction of their ‘Real Beauty’ campaign, Dove’s sales shot up 700% in the U.K.” Dove, whose parent company also owns Axe and Lynx (with the notoriously pornographic, sexist ads) and Fair & Lovely (the skin bleaching cream for women of color), also employs the world’s highest paid photo retoucher, Pascal Dangin, for their Real Beauty ads.
 In a New Yorker profile, he was asked about his work with Dove’s ad campaign and said: ‘Do you know how much retouching was on that?
 But it was great to do, a challenge, to keep everyone’s skin and faces showing the mileage but not looking unattractive.’”